Rockefeller Mountains: Discovery and name

-Discovered by the Byrd Antarctic Expedition on January 27, 1929, they were named by Byrd for John D. Rockefeller, Jr., a patron of the expedition.
+The Rockefeller Mountains were discovered by the Byrd Antarctic Expedition (ByrdAE) on January 27, 1929.

+They were named by Byrd for John D. Rockefeller Jr., a patron of the expedition.

 The geologist Laurence M. Gould and his team flew out to this mountain range in their plane; but after landing, a snow storm blew it half a mile away onto the ice, destroying it.
 This left them stranded for 11 days with limited food until the Byrd team in the Little America settlement could be reached and could send another plane to pick them up.
 These events are captured in the documentary With Byrd at the South Pole.